jade-hernandez/modal-component/docs/portal-component.md

 ### Dynamic Container Creation

-One of the smart features of your Portal implementation is its ability to dynamically create its container if it doesn't exist:
+One of the smart features of the Portal implementation is its ability to dynamically create its container if it doesn't exist:

 ```typescript
 if (createElement) {